26 Things to do in Suzhou China – All You Need to Know Before you Go

 Pingjiang Road at night

-Similar to Shantang Street, Pingjang Road is a pedestrian street spanning along the canal
+Similar to Shantang Street, Pingjang Road is a pedestrian street spanning along the canal.
+It is filled with street vendors, cafes, souvenir shops, and plenty of crowds.

+There are photo opportunities along the canal as the street lights up for the night.
 I love China at night.
-The cities were truly designed for the dark with lanterns and neon lights decorating the night sky.
+The cities were truly designed for the dark, with lanterns and neon lights decorating the night sky.

-8. Chinese Kun Opera
+8. Attend the Chinese Kun Opera

 Chun Opera Performance in Suzhou

-I don’t know if I would recommend seeing an entire Chinese opera, but going to a small house in Pingjian Road to watch an opera performer apply her makeup followed by a show, is a must!
+I don’t know if I would recommend seeing an entire Chinese opera, but going to a small house in Pingjian Road to watch an opera performer apply her makeup, followed by a show is a must!

+The Fuxi Tea House on Pingjiang Road gives visitors the unique experience of witnessing the transformation before their eyes.
 We sat down in a dim restaurant to watch an artist pull her face to extreme limits while painting her face to look like a painting.

-She told us how the makeup was applied and how usually opera performers have people help them and it can take up to an hour and a half to finish the work.
+She told us how the makeup was applied and how opera performers usually have people help them, and it can take up to an hour and a half to finish the work.

 Chinese Kun Opera performer

+She has mastered her craft and managed to finish her transformation in 30 minutes!
 Her face was pulled so tight that she said (through our translator) that many new performers pass out from the pain.

-After she finished, she put on a show for a packed hall and although we couldn’t understand a word she was saying, we felt the fun and delight the crowd was having. (we assume at our expense as the only foreigners in the building:)
+After she finished, she put on a show for a packed hall, and although we couldn’t understand a word she was saying, we felt the fun and delight the crowd was having. (we assume at our expense as the only foreigners in the building:)

 9. Humble Administrator’s Garden